-Ms. Jennie Chen retires by rotation in accordance with Bye-law 109(A) of the Bye-laws of the Company and, being eligible, offers herself for re-election.
+Mr. John Con-sing Yung retires by rotation in accordance with Bye-law 109(A) of the Bye-laws of the Company and, being eligible, offers himself for re-election.

-Mr. Rudolf Bischof retires by rotation in accordance with Bye-law 109(A) of the Bye-laws of the Company and will not offer himself for re-election.
+Mr. Robert Tsai To Sze retires by rotation in accordance with Bye-law 109(A) of the Bye-laws of the Company and, being eligible, offer himself for re-election.